-If you want to hit the mute button on conversations at any dinner party, family outing or evening at the pub, bring up the subject of debt.
+If you want to hit the mute button on conversations at any dinner party, family outing or evening at the pub, start giving debt help advice.

 Nearly every adult in the U.S. has some form of debt, but 99% of us would rather argue about religion and politics than ask for advice on debt management.